evilmartians/callback_hell/README.md

 > You live in it.

-Callback Hell is a Ruby gem for use with Ruby on Rails applications.

-It analyzes your Rails application models and provides actionable insights on callbacks and validations.
+Callback Hell is a Ruby gem that analyzes your Ruby on Rails application models and provides actionable insights on callbacks and validations.
 Use it to identify models that might benefit from refactoring, spot callback pollution from gems and associations, and keep your models clean and maintainable.

 <a href="https://evilmartians.com/?utm_source=callback_hell">
 <img src="https://evilmartians.com/badges/sponsored-by-evil-martians.svg" alt="Sponsored by Evil Martians" width="236" height="54">